 Lighting – We’ve already talked about chandeliers, but another lighting option to have in this room can be wall sconces to set the scene.
 They come in a variety of styles so choose one that fits the hardware and style of the room.
 If you have a large, empty tabletop surface try placing two identical table lamps on either side of the piece of furniture to lighten up the space.

 Dishware – If you have a hutch in the room, highlight a few of the empty shelves with simple, elegant dishware, preferable white.
 You can also add crystal pieces, stemware or a tea set to make the space look lived in.
 It’s not necessary to set a dining room table when staging, however, you can leave a stack of dishware on the table to suggest the idea of entertaining.

-Decorative Accents – Since there is so much tabletop surface in a dining room, plan on using a few large pieces like vases, bowls or sculptures to help create a statement or further a theme.
+Decorative Accents – Let’s face it there are a lot of tabletop surfaces in a dining room, so plan on using a few large pieces like vases, bowls or sculptures to help create a statement or further a theme.
 Use a piece on its own, or group smaller items in odd numbers to provide one cohesive look.

 Need help staging your Naperville dining room?
 Contact us today!
 We’d be more than happy to assist you with all your home staging needs.